git-moss/DrivenByMoss-Documentation/KnownIssues.md

 For some limitations there are workarounds available:

 * The browser is support for devices and Reaper device presets.
 A browser window is simulated in Reaper.
 * **Scenes**: Scenes are emulated by range markers.
-Starting the n-th Scene triggers playback from the start of the n-th range marker.
+Starting the n-th Scene triggers playback from the start of the n-th range marker. *Creating a scene* is emulated by inserting a new region marker after the last region marker in the project (or at the beginning of the project if there is no region marker yet).
+The length is taken from the *new clip length* setting. *Duplicating a scene* is emulated by duplicating all clips in the time range of the region.
+The new clips are inserted after the current region (all other clips are moved back) and a new region is created for duplicated clips. *Creating scene from playing clips* is emulated by duplicating the the region which contains the edit cursor (if any).
 * **User Parameters**: On devices which support User Parameters, these control the Track FX parameters in Reaper.
 If a user mode is active and a new Track FX parameter is added, the user mode must be left and reentered to make the parameter work.
 * **Crossfader**: On devices which support a crossfader it controls the 1st track FX parameter on the master track.